ARDEN FAIR CENTER

 The (35,000 square foot) Food Circus "restaurant arcade" held its grand opening on March 24, 1965.
 It was a 16-bay, cafeteria-style collection of eateries and food stores, something akin to today's shopping mall food court.
 Vendors included Die Rheinlander, Carnation Ice Cream and La Plaza Mexican Kitchen.

 At this time, the Transcontinental Theatres Arden Fair 4 was being installed in the mall's northeast store block.
 Its first features were shown on December 19, 1969.
-An enclosing renovation, first announced in March 1969, was completed in April 1971.
+A mall-enclosing renovation, first announced in March 1969, was completed in April 1971.
 The mall proper of ARDEN FAIR CENTER now spanned approximately 760,000 leasable square feet and contained fifty stores and services.
 The mall was sold, to Sacramento's Fulcrum Group of Properties, in 1973.

 A twin cinema was built on the north side of the complex.
 It was connected, via hallway, to the original 4-plex.
 The two movie houses would be operated as a single entity, known as the United Artists Arden Fair 6.
 This new cinema complex was dedicated on March 12, 1982.
 By this time, the shopping hub was officially promoted as simply ARDEN FAIR.

 In June 1984, a mall-wide face lift was completed.
 Keith Way, which separated the mall proper from Sears, was paved over.
 Sears was joined with the mall via an air-conditioned concourse, which added 80,000 square feet of store space.
-The main mall entrance was rebuilt and several new stores also opened.
+The main mall entrance was rebuilt and several new stores opened.
 These included Casual Corner, Frederick's of Hollywood, SuperGap and La Petite Boulangerie.

 In May 1987, Fulcrum sold a fifty-percent share of ARDEN FAIR to Boston-based AEW Capital Management.
-In mid-1988, the joint venture started a massive mall renovation.
+In mid-1988, the joint venture embarked on a massive mall renovation.
 The 30-year-old Sears was demolished and replaced with a 2-level (156,900 square foot) store.
 It opened, as a first phase of the mall's reconstruction, on March 29, 1989.

 A 3-level (185,000 square foot) Nordstrom, the chain's twenty-third California store, was dedicated on October 20, 1989, along with a new parking garage.
 On November 1st, a renovated Weinstock's made its debut.
 This was followed by the first stage of openings in the mall's new Second Level, which took place on May 5, 1990.
-A second stage of openings included restaurants in a 12-bay Food Court, which opened in June of the same year.
+A second stage included restaurants in a 12-bay Food Court, which opened in June of the same year.

 The 2-year-long -60 million dollar- remodeling was dedicated with Circus Gala Fantastique, a 100-dollar-per-person charity party.
 J.C.
 Penney, who had been trying to begin construction on an ARDEN FAIR store for over a year, had been delayed by the City of Sacramento.
 The powers that be were concerned over the increase of vehicular traffic that might result from the addition of a fourth anchor store.